jeff-adkisson/swe-3313-spring-2025/project/details-final-presentation.md

 #### Component Percentages

-1. Final Presentation - 90%
+1. Final Presentation showing running application and comparing UI design to implemented (running, actual) UI - 100%
-2. Attendance Both Presentation Days - 10%, *be present both days or 0%*

-#### Final Presentation (90% of total)
+#### Final Presentation (100% of total)

 -  90 to 100%: meets all requirements, well-recorded, well organized, and highly professional.
 Polished work gets the top grade.
 -  80% to 89%: meets all requirements, may have some recording or organizational issues.
 -  70% to 79%: meets most requirements, may have some recording or organizational issues.
 -  69% or below: does not meet most requirements or is very poorly recorded.

-*Note: Presentations posted to Github will not be graded.*

-#### Attendance Both Days (10% of total)

--  100% - Attended both days
--  0% - Attended one or zero days.

-*Attendance can be excused with documentation.
-See syllabus.*

 ### Academic Honesty